 What is it that makes your organization unique?
 This is not a trivial question; indeed, it is a hard but central question.
 Once you figure that out, are you communicating that difference clearly and consistently in everything that you do?

 Build over time.
 I confess that in my business, it’s been easy to fall prey to the shiny object syndrome.
 There are so many things that are possible to grow the business it’s hard to focus on just one!
 And plenty of people are hanging around to tell you that you HAVE to do this, that, and the other.
 To Alison and Jerry’s credit, they have steadily and consistently built the business over time.
 Alison is quick to point out that “growth” isn’t necessarily measured in profit.
-They have grown by expanding services geographically across three states; expanding the number of helicopters and simulators available for training; expanding the type of training; and expanding student housing options.
+They have grown by expanding services geographically across three states; expanding the number of helicopters and simulators available for training; expanding the type of training, and expanding housing options for helicopter pilot students to offer accommodation you can see if you were to click here or look at similar housing choices.
 They did it a little at a time focusing on the opportunities most advantageous at the time.

 How are you prioritizing the investments you make in your organization?
 What one big thing is your focus for this year?
 A friend of mine tackles one initiative each quarter to grow her business.
 Pick one, just one, and focus.
 Then pick again and repeat.